Skip to content

 The property must also be the homeowner's primary residence, meaning they must live in the home for a majority of the year.
 Vacation homes or investment properties do not qualify for a reverse mortgage.

-It's important for homeowners to consult with a reverse mortgage counselor or lender to determine if their property meets the eligibility requirements before proceeding with an application.
+It's critical for homeowners to consult with a reverse mortgage counselor or lender to determine if their property meets the eligibility requirements before proceeding with an application.

 Counseling and Education